drsaunders/FtFDownloadAnalysis/podcast_analysis.md

 ![Alt text](figures/figures003.png)

-Only about a 10% error.
+Only about a 10% error at 200 days out.
 So fitting the function can be used both for interpolating to fill the gaps in my sampling, and for projecting popularity in the future.

 Here are all the fitted curves together: